future-proof-iot/RIOT-rs/book/src/tooling/coap.md

-  Note that while the address is printed here as a text URL (and may even be entered as such in code), it is kept in memory and sent as binary components.
+  Note that while the address is printed here as a text URL (and may even be entered as such in code), its memory and transmitted representations are binary components.

 * Optionally, directions regarding how to reach or find the host.